hangCHD/CE-CPPA/README.md

 # Conduct the experiments of authentication efficiency analysis

--Item 1 Install the library “Charm-crypto 0.5” (see [GitHub](https://github.com/JHUISI/charm));
+* Install the library “Charm-crypto 0.5” (see [GitHub](https://github.com/JHUISI/charm));
--Item 2 Import the project “Authentication Efficiency Analysis” into PyCharm.
+* Import the project “Authentication Efficiency Analysis” into PyCharm.

 # Conduct the experiments of network performance analysis

--Item 1 Download and install the JDK toolkit;
+* Download and install the JDK toolkit;
--Item 2 Configure the different densities and speeds in the files (vms_get_scen, ns.tcl, and analysis.awk);
+* Configure the different densities and speeds in the files (vms_get_scen, ns.tcl, and analysis.awk);
--Item 3 Run the shell script by the command "bash test.sh".
+* Run the shell script by the command "bash test.sh".